jonathancraddock/mootparadox_grav/pages/02.hiking/coledale-round/item.md

 I think I was walking this popular route in reverse, or at least, most people seemed to be going the other way.
 I'm pretty sure I took the better direction for the first half of the route, and I think the latter half would have been equally good in either direction.
 After my experiences on the Grisedale Horseshoe, starting too late and finishing in darkness, I chose a shorter route and was underway before 10am.

 !!!!
-A 17km circular route, from Braithwaite. (*Wainwright Book 6: The North Western Fells*)
+A 17km circular route around the classic Coledale Horseshoe, starting in Braithwaite. (*Wainwright Book 6: The North Western Fells*)

 ===